tonypan2000/MulticulturalTV/README.md

 You can also:
   - Change those links with ChangeYouTubeLinks.jar
   - Validate YouTube links
-  - Stream any embedable videos
+  - Stream any embeddable videos

 MulticulturalTV is programmed for the TV at [University Liggett School]'s Library Reference Room.
 Its purpose is to facilitate global education and enable the students to watch international news in different languages.